Church Square (Columbus, Georgia): The Baptists

 The Baptist congregation occupying the northern lot of the square was founded on February 14, 1829, under the name Ephesus Baptist Church.
 The congregation built a small wooden meeting house in 1830, which was later moved to the back of the lot and replaced by a brick building in 1840.
 Under the ministry of James H. DeVotie, a new structure was dedicated on October 25, 1859, and the congregation has met there ever since, later changing its name to the First Baptist Church of Columbus.
 The Greek Revival structure is the oldest sanctuary still extant in downtown Columbus.

 The sanctuary was originally built two stories tall with a Gothic steeple, although the steeple was removed during renovations in 1896–97.
 The bell that was inside the steeple was removed and is now displayed to the northeast of the main sanctuary.
 The building is rectangular with a pentagonal apse and a gabled roof.
 Six Doric columns and a pediment were added to the facade in 1909, largely transforming the building from its Gothic roots into a Neoclassical structure.
 The two entrances on the front facade are also capped by pediments similar in design to the main pediment of the building.
-The building is flanked with two-story stained glass windows separated by brick pilasters with granite bases and caps.
+The building is flanked by two-story stained glass windows separated by brick pilasters with granite bases and caps.
 Other structures on the lot were added between 1924 and 1948 and mimic the style of the main sanctuary.